 Glow Creative Marketing Ltd Privacy Statement

-Below are the details of how we use the information you provide us & how we are take steps to protect your privacy:
+Below are the details of how we use the information you provide us & how we are taking steps to protect your privacy:

 Name, E-mail Address

-When you provide us with your name and e-mail address, you are opting in to our Email Newsletter.
-You will then from time to time, receive emails from us with Hints, Tips, Offers and News relating to Glow Creative.
-We will only send information that we believe will be of relevance to you.
-You will always have the ability to opt-out of further communications.
+When you provide us with your name and e-mail address, you are opting in to our e-mail newsletter.
+You will then, from time to time, receive e-mails from us with hints, tips, offers and news relating to Glow Creative Marketing.
+We will only send information that we believe will be of relevance to you, and you will always have the ability to opt out of further communications.

 Selling Your Information

-Glow Creative will not sell your information to any other organizations.
-Your name will always reside securely in our database and will not be transferred or traded with another organization.
+Glow Creative will not sell your information to any other organisation.
+Your name will always reside securely in our database and will not be transferred or traded with another organisation.

 Data Collection on Website Navigation

 We collect data each time a user navigates our site.
 This information is anonymous and provides us with information such as the number, frequency and duration of visits to each web page.
-This data is useful in ways to improve the content and navigational tools of our website.
+This data is useful in informing us on how to improve the content and navigational tools of our website.